Damian Green: Early career

 In 1978, Green was appointed by BBC Radio as a financial journalist, before joining Channel 4 News as a business producer in 1982.
 He joined The Times for a year in 1984 as the business news editor before returning to television journalism and Channel 4 as the business editor in 1985.
-He became the City editor and also a television presenter on Channel 4's Business Daily television programme in 1987 until he left television to join Prime Minister John Major's Policy Unit in 1992.
+He became the City editor and presenter on Channel 4's Business Daily television programme in 1987 until he left television to join Prime Minister John Major's Policy Unit in 1992.
 Green had acted as an occasional speechwriter for Major since 1988.
 He left 10 Downing Street in 1994 to run his own consultancy in public affairs.

 Political career

-Green stood against Labour's Ken Livingstone in Brent East at the 1992 general election, but lost by 5,971 votes.
-He was elected to the House of Commons for the Kent seat of Ashford at the 1997 general election following the retirement of Tory MP Keith Speed.
-Green held the seat with a majority of 5,345 and has remained the constituency's MP.
+Green stood unsuccessfully for election in Brent East at the 1992 general election, where he came second with 36.6% of the vote behind the incumbent Labour MP Ken Livingstone.

+At the 1997 general election, Green was elected as MP for Ashford, winning with 41.4% of the vote and a majority of 5,345.
 He made his maiden speech on 20 May 1997.
+He was re-elected as MP for Ashford at the 2001 general election with an increased vote share of 47.4% and an increased majority of 7,359.
+At the 2005 general election, Green was again re-elected with an increased vote share of 51.6% and an increased majority of 13,298.
+At the 2010 general election, Green was again re-elected with an increased vote share of 54.1% and an increased majority of 17,297.